iExecBlockchainComputing/idapp/cli/README.md

   (use quotes to provide multiple args).
 - use `--inputFile <url..>` to provide one or more input files to your iDapp during testing.
+- use `--requesterSecret <key=value..>` to provide one or more requester secrets to your iDapp during testing.

 ---